Field(s) of expertise

 About this job

-Sapienza Consulting, a tpgroup company, is recruiting two Structural Engineers for Sapienza to work on our Customers Site (ESA-ESTEC).
+We are recruiting a Structures Engineer for Sapienza to work on our Customers Site (ESA-ESTEC).

-- Support the generation and set-up of structural mathematical models using the finite element method for structural analysis problems, considering the specific objectives of such analysis, covering all structural materials applied in spacecraft and launchers.
+- Support the generation and set-up of structural mathematical models using the finite element method for structural analysis problems for Agency funded projects, taking into account the specific objectives of such analysis, covering all structural materials applied in spacecraft and launchers.
 Where necessary non-linear approaches and specific solution sequences shall be applied/developed (e.g. Nastran SOL 600, Mecano, Abaqus).

 - Perform the analysis, evaluate critically the results and issue relevant documentation covering all analysis steps.

-- Support the generation and set-up of mathematical models for structural elastic stability problems, considering specific requirements attached to this type of analysis.
+- Support the generation and set-up of mathematical models for structural elastic stability problems for Agency funded projects, considering specific requirements attached to this type of analysis.

 - Perform stability analysis leading to the determination of buckling loads and deformations.
 Where necessary the post buckling behaviour shall be addressed, adequate non-linear approaches used, and where relevant specific solution sequences shall be developed.